NORSEMEN & TANCARVILLE ON THE SEINE

 Sherbrooke Forest to the east.

-place to get away from the maddening crowd.
-People came for weekend and summer camps and to gain some relief from
+Melburnians as a place to get away from the maddening crowd.
+People came for weekend and summer camps and to gain

-the oppressive heat.
+some relief from the oppressive heat.
 As a result, gradually over the years, simple "weekender" cottages developed.
-As the city

-grew, all of the original forest was felled to build the many timber-framed, weatherboard clad structures that
+As the city grew, all of the original forest was felled to build the many timber-framed, weatherboard clad

-still make up much of Melbourne's suburbia.
-All of the forest now to be seen is "regrowth" that has happened since
+structures that still make up much of Melbourne's suburbia.
+All of the forest now to be seen is "regrowth" that has

-amongst other things, the beautiful scenic drives and many walking tracks that are an integral part of the local
+come to enjoy, amongst other things, the beautiful scenic drives and many walking tracks that are an integral part

-parks.
-One well known and very popular track quite close to Ferny Creek is called "The Thousand Steps".
-This
+of the local parks.
+One well known and very popular track quite close to Ferny Creek is called "The Thousand

-particular track has also become a local memorial to Papua New Guinea's infamous "Kokoda Track", and the bloody
+Steps".
+This particular track has also become a local memorial to Papua New Guinea's infamous "Kokoda Track", and

 Dandenong Ranges in Autumn